BRIEF BIOGRAPHICAL SKETCH OF ANDREW HUGINE, JR.

 BIOGRAPHICAL SKETCH OF ANDREW HUGINE, JR.

-From 2003-08, Dr. Hugine culminated his 30-year affiliation with South Carolina State University as her President.
-In July of 2009 Hugine became the 11th President of Alabama A&M University, Hugine addressed the University’s probationary status with the Southern Association of Colleges and Schools resulting in the removal of the university from SACS’ sanction in December 2009; developed a financial plan to address the university’s budgetary issues; reorganized the five academic schools into four colleges: College of Agricultural, Life and Natural Sciences; College of Business and Public Affairs; College of Engineering, Technology and Physical Sciences; and the College of Education, Humanities and Behavioral Sciences; established the division and position of Assistant Vice President for Enrollment Management/Director of Admissions; expanded institutional advancement to provide increased emphasis on marketing and communication; instituted the Normal Legacy Society to recognize life-time contributions of $100,000 or more to the university; successfully raising the $1,000,000 amount required for the state matching of $1,000,000 under the Councill Challenge; initiated the 1875 Normalite Campaign; the Adopt-a-Band Drive to replace Band uniforms; established the “Service is Sovereignty” Society to formally recognize employees who have provided 30 or more years of service to the University; hosted the 2010 White House Initiative on Historically Black Colleges and Universities and a National Poultry Conference jointly sponsored by two United States Cabinet members: U.S. Attorney General Eric Holder and U.S. Department of Agriculture Secretary Tom Vilsack.
+He is an adept higher education administrator and has been successful in transforming higher educational institutions.
+Immediately upon his appointment as the 11th President of Alabama A&M University, Hugine addressed the University’s probationary status with the Southern Association of Colleges and Schools Commission on Colleges, resulting in the removal of the University from SACSCOC’s sanction in December 2009.
+Moreover, he developed a financial plan to address the university’s budgetary issues; reorganized the five academic schools into four colleges (i.e., College of Agricultural, Life and Natural Sciences; College of Business and Public Affairs; College of Engineering, Technology and Physical Sciences; and the College of Education, Humanities and Behavioral Sciences); established the division and position of Assistant Vice President for Enrollment Management/Director of Admissions; expanded institutional advancement to provide increased emphasis on marketing and communication; increased funds from external sources by 146%; and hosted the 2010 White House Initiative on Historically Black Colleges and Universities and a National Poultry Conference, jointly sponsored by two United States Cabinet members: U.S. Attorney General Eric Holder and U.S. Department of Agriculture Secretary Tom Vilsack.